Andre3000TW/pyqt-youtube-dl/README.md

 # How to Pack Code into Executable file
 1. Download Pyinstaller
 2. Download this project
+3. Change cwd to the project directory
-3. Use command `pyinstaller pyqt-youtube-dl.spec` to generate a executable file
+4. Use command `pyinstaller pyqt-youtube-dl.spec` to generate a executable file
-4. The executable file will appear at ./dist/pyqt-ydl.exe
+5. The executable file will appear at ./dist/pyqt-ydl.exe

 # Test Environment
 + Windows 10